Carlton, Saskatchewan: Carlton Trail

 The Carlton Trail was the primary land transportation route connecting the various parts of the Canadian Northwest for most of the 19th century.
 It stretched from the Red River Colony up to what is today Fort Qu'Appelle, Saskatchewan via Fort Ellice.
 From here the trail ran north and crossed the South Saskatchewan River near Batoche, Saskatchewan until it reached Fort Carlton on the North Saskatchewan River.
 After this point the trail ran due west along the river to Fort Edmonton at what is now Edmonton, Alberta.
-The distance in total the trail traveled between Fort Garry (Winnipeg) to Upper Fort des Prairies (Edmonton) was approximately 900 miles (1,500 kilometers).
+The distance in total the trail travelled between Fort Garry (Winnipeg) to Upper Fort des Prairies (Edmonton) was approximately 900 miles (1,500 kilometres).
 Many smaller trails jutted off from the main trail, such as the Fort à la Corne Trail in the Saskatchewan Valley.
 Today the Trail has been designated as a National Historic Site of Canada and portions of the original Trail can still be seen.